urbit/old-doc/doc/arvo/clay/commentary.md

 Public Interface
 ----------------

-As with all vanes, there are exactly two ways to interact with clay.
-Clay exports a namespace accessible through `.^`, which is described above under `++care`.
+As with all vanes, there are exactly two ways to interact with clay.  `%clay` exports a namespace accessible through `.^`, which is described above under `++care`.
 The primary way of interacting with clay, though, is by sending kisses and receiving gifts.